-Boulder, Colorado nestled in the foothills of the Rocky Mountains, a place of immense natural beauty, famed for its fantastic local breweries and only a quick trip from the bustling hub of the state of Denver.
+Boulder, Colorado, nestled in the foothills of the Rocky Mountains, is a place of immense natural beauty, famed for its fantastic local breweries and only a quick trip from the bustling hub of Denver.

-With skiing, world-class rock climbing, and Rocky Mountain National Park just a quick drive away, Boulder, a mecca for outdoor adventurer’s, offers some of the USA’s best hiking.
+With skiing, world-class rock climbing, and one of the best national parks in the US – Rocky Mountain National Park a quick drive away, Boulder, a mecca for outdoor adventurers, offers some of the USA’s best hiking.